satoshi999/AtomPubForPHP/README.md

 The PHP source of interchang PHP with AtomPub API.

 ## Description
-This PHP is source for that interchange between PHP and AtomPub API without mind markup and wsse authorize.
+This PHP is source for interchange between PHP and AtomPub API without mind markup and wsse authorize.
 Modules which to create xml and authorize are implemented in this PHP.
 Just that define parametors you need and generate instance,
 You can interchange data of AtomPub API.